cyberbeam524/solana-voting/README.md

 ], with length: 6**|||Program log: votetopic with 0 voters: [
     ""3xfx7HR2X4RV99zeZZcCkiv5BLsrG1ydbypmx8RRHVmK"",
 ]|||Program 85GB2GBrh15nj5vwfPLZBDW4NHqUuWuXeeago9oUEtnJ consumed 74588 of 200000 compute units|||Program 85GB2GBrh15nj5vwfPLZBDW4NHqUuWuXeeago9oUEtnJ success",**1657618538**,**False**

+export PATH="/home/maars505/.local/share/solana/install/active_release/bin:$PATH"
+warning: be sure to add `/home/maars505/.cargo/bin` to your PATH to be able to run the installed binaries

+Rust is installed now.
+Great!

+To get started you may need to restart your current shell.
+This would reload your PATH environment variable to include Cargo's bin directory ($HOME/.cargo/bin).

+To configure your current shell, you need to source the corresponding env file under $HOME/.cargo.

+This is usually done by running one of the following (note the leading DOT):
+. "$HOME/.cargo/env"            # For sh/bash/zsh/ash/dash/pdksh
+source "$HOME/.cargo/env.fish"  # For fish

+psql postgres://postgres:123@localhost:5433/logstreams2

+export NVM_DIR="$HOME/.nvm"
+[ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"  # This loads nvm
+[ -s "$NVM_DIR/bash_completion" ] && \. "$NVM_DIR/bash_completion"  # This loads nvm bash_completion

+lsof -i :8000
+kill -9 <PID>